magnars/s.el/readme-template.md

  - `(s-center 80 s)` pads s with spaces to center the string.
  - `(s-distance s1 s2)` calculates Levenshtein distance between s1 and s2
+ - `(s-shared-start s1 s2)` returns the longest prefix s1 and s2 have in common
+ - `(s-shared-end s1 s2)` returns the longest suffix s1 and s2 have in common

 ## Development